catramos96/FEUP-VCOM-Monument-Recognizer/README.md

 ## Pre Processing

 Before running any of the bellow options, a folder with the necessary data containing a subfolder for annotations and images.
 Each of these subfolders must contain a subfolder for each class and inside the necessary files.
-The annotation files must be in xml with information about <xmin> ... <xmin>, <xmax> ... <xmax>, <ymin> ... <ymin> and <ymax> ...<ymax> of the bounding box of a specific image.
-The pair <image,annotation> files must have the same name (without considering the extension).
+The annotation files must be in xml with information about xmin, ymin, xmax and ymax of the bounding box of a specific image.
+The pair (image,annotation) files must have the same name (without considering the extension).

 An example of the folder 'data' structure: